 MVDC's Communications team is responsible for taking and using promotional imagery for the purposes of publicising council services, campaigns and events in order to provide information, public awareness campaigns or to supplement the publicity of a single moment or action both internally and externally.
 The team do this by way of taking photographs and video footage, which can often include interviews.
 In doing so, on occasion, images or video of one or more people is taken, no just landscapes or non-identifiable crowd shots.

-The legal basis for carrying out this processing, which is intended to help MVDC improve its services and maintain or enhance its reputation, is under Public Interest (General Data Protection Act 2018, Article 6e).
+The legal basis for carrying out this processing, which is intended to help MVDC improve its services and maintain or enhance its reputation, is under Public Interest (UK General Data Protection Regulation (UK GDPR), Article 6e).

 The source of the personal data: